[sticky entry] Sticky: Name Change!

 scrubjayspeaks: macro photograph of ladybug climbing a blade of grass (garden)

-Welcome to the June edition of Pandemic Garden Club!
+Welcome to the December edition of Pandemic Garden Club!
 Growing good things in strange times!

 Anyone is welcome to comment with what they're growing right now, things they would like to try, problems they're encountering, and questions they have.
 Share resources, answer questions, shout encouragement.